DeloitteAU/rhythm-ui/components/RuiModal/readme.md

 title: "rui-modal"
 ---

 # Modal
-Modals allow for the display of
+Modals are used for situations where you need to interupt the user's workflow and bring their attention to something that may or may not require their response.

 ## Basic Usage
 Modal content is provided via the `heading` and `detail` slots.
 This will render a modal with a top right close button by default.